Relating nets and factorization algebras of observables: free field theories: Nets versus factorization algebras

 In a similar manner, if $\bC$ is an additive category, we write $\Ch(\bC)$ to denote the category of cochain complexes and cochain maps in $\bC$.
 Thus $\Ch(\Nuc)$ denotes the category of cochain complexes in $\Nuc$ (which, unfortunately, is not a particular nice place to do homological algebra).
+We note that we allow unbounded complexes, but in practice our constructions here produce complexes bounded on one side.
+(If we treated gauge theories, we would have complexes unbounded in both directions.)

 This category admits a symmetric monoidal structure by the usual formula: the degree $k$ component of the tensor product of two cochain complexes is

 Hence we write $\Alg(\Ch(\Nuc))$ for the category of algebra objects, also known as dg algebras.

 \begin{rem} This category $\Ch(\Nuc)$ admits a natural notion of weak equivalence: a cochain map is a weak equivalence if it induces an isomorphism on cohomology.
 Thus it is a relative category and presents an $(\infty,1)$-category, although we will not need such notions here. \end{rem}